Programme syllabus

 Operational Management of Industrial Wood Supply, 15 hp (SV, A1F)

-Management Control Systems in Forestry*, 7,5 hp (SV, A1N)
+Management Control Systems, 7,5 hp (SV, G1F)*

 Year 2

-Remote Sensing and Inventory, 15 hp (SV, A1N)
+Remote Sensing and Inventory, 15 hp (SV/BI, A1N)

 Sustainable Wood Supply Analysis, 15 hp (SV, A1F)

-Master’s Thesis in Forestry Science, 30 hp (SV, A2E)
+Master’s Thesis in Forestry science, 30 hp (SV, A2E)

-The range of courses offered may change during the programme.
-This may result in a new version of the syllabus with transitional regulations.
+The courses offered may change during the programme.
+This may result in a new version of the programme syllabus containing transitional provisions.
 Decisions on the courses offered are taken well in advance of the next academic year.

 Objectives

-General objectives
+General outcomes

-The general learning outcomes for first- and second-cycle courses and programmes are specified in the Higher Education Act (Chapter 1, Sections 8–9).
+The general outcomes for first and second-cycle courses and programmes are specified in Chapter 1, Sections 8–9 of the Higher Education Act.

-The Annex to the Ordinance for the Swedish University of Agricultural Sciences stipulates that for the Degree of Master (120 credits), the student shall have:
+In accordance with the annex to the Ordinance for the Swedish University of Agricultural Sciences, for a Degree of Master (120 credits), the student shall have:

 Knowledge and understanding